JonathanBechtel/KerasBeats/docs/index.rst

 Introduction
 ------------

 The motivation for this project was to take the NBeats model architecture defined in the original paper here:  https://arxiv.org/abs/1905.10437 and reproduce it in a widely accessible form in keras.
 In the past few years this model has become very popular as a timer series forecasting tool, but its implementation in keras seemed elusive, without an easy-to-use, well documented option online that'd be simple for newcomers to try.
-When you are looking to use a new tool for the first time, it's vital that you can do a simple install and quickly use an api syntax you are already familiar with to get started within minutes.
+This package allows anyone with basic knowledge of keras to be able to quickly use NBeats in its generic and interpretable form with just a few function calls.

 To that end, KerasBeats was built with the following ideas in mind:
  - It should reflect the original model architecture as closely as possible.